Our research interests focus on materials properties in extreme environments as these can have direct implications to:

 Partnership and Collaboration

-UT Austin’s Mineral Physics Group is an academic partner of the DCO (Deep Carbon Observatory) and EFree (Energy Frontier Research in ExtremeEnvironments), two frontier research programs that focus on studying material properties in extreme pressure-temperature conditions.
-Dr. Lin is a visiting professor at Okayama University at Misasa, and is also a member of the SNAP: Instrument Development Team (IDT).
+UT Austin’s Mineral Physics Group is an academic partner of the DCO (Deep Carbon Observatory).
+Dr. Lin is an affiliated faculty of Texas Materials Institute and a visiting professor at Okayama University at Misasa.
 These programs provide collaborative research resources and facilities to the UT Austin’s researchers and collaborators:

 DCO (Deep Carbon Observatory): the program is initiated by the Sloan Foundation.
 Dr. Lin’s group focuses on the investigation of the physics and chemistry of carbon-bearing materials at extreme pressures and temperatures of the deep Earth.